opendatatrentino/odt-super-pom/README.md

 Before attempting release, make sure you meet the [Deploy prerequisites](#deploy-prerequisites).

+So far we tried releasing from a Windows and a Linux environment.
+Since Windows, Maven and Git don't play well together, we made a [release.bat file](release.bat) to ease the process.
+You can use the script for this or other tod projects.

+#### Release with bash file

+todo describe.
+For now you can refer to following paragraph, just use `release` instead of `release.bat`

 #### Release with .bat file

-So far we only tried releasing from a Windows environment.
-Since Windows, Maven and Git don't play well together, we made a [release.bat file](release.bat) to ease the process.
-You can use the bat for this or other tod projects.

 To print help, just type the command: